sauceaaron/JS-Cucumber-WebdriverJS/TUTORIAL.md

 # JS-Cucumber-WebdriverJS

-There are several packages available for working with Selenium in JavaScript .
+There are several packages available for working with Selenium in JavaScript.
 The officially supported bindings are selenium-webdriver, also called WebDriverJS.

 https://www.npmjs.com/package/selenium-webdriver

 https://github.com/SeleniumHQ/selenium/wiki/WebDriverJs

 ## Install node.js